SpoonLabs/astor/docs/getting-starting.md

 ```

 Each variant folder contains the files that Astor has analyzed (and eventually modified).
-Additionally, it contains a file called `patch.diff` that summarized all changes done in the variant.
+Additionally, it contains a file called `patch.diff` that summarizes all changes done in the variant.
 The summary of the execution is also printed on the screen at the end of the execution.
-If there is at least one solution, it prints “Solution found” and then it lists the program variants that are solution i.e., they fixed versions of the program.
-Then, if you go to the folder to each of those variants, the file patch appears, which summarizes the changes done for repairing the bug.
-In other words, the file `patch.diff` is only present if the variant is a valid solution (fixes the failing test and no regression).
+If there is at least one solution, it prints “Solution found” and then it lists the program variants that are a solution i.e., they fixed versions of the program.
+Then, if you go to the folder for each of those variants, you'll see the file patch, which summarizes the changes done for repairing the bug.
+In other words, the file `patch.diff` is only present if the variant is a valid solution (fixes the failing test and introduces no regression).

-If Astor does not find any solution in the execution, it prints at the screen something like “Not solution found”.
+If Astor does not find any solution in the execution, it prints on the screen something like “No solution found”.

-Moreover, Astor saves the patched version of the program on disk.
-The Astor's output is located in folder "./output_astor".
-You can change it through command line argument '-out'.
-There Astor writes a JSON file ('astor_output.json') which summarizes the information of each patch found (location, code modified, etc.) and some statistics.
+Additionally, Astor writes a JSON file ('astor_output.json') which summarizes the information of each patch found (location, code modified, etc.) and some statistics.

 Inside the folder "/src/" Astor stores the source code of the solutions that it found.

 Folder “default” contains the original program, without any modification.
-It's a sanity check, it’s the output of spoon without applying any processor over the spoon model of the application under repair.
+It's a sanity check, containing the output of spoon without applying any processor over the spoon model of the application under repair.

 Each folder "variant-x" is a valid solution to the repair problem (passes all tests).
 The "x" corresponds to the id (unique identifier) assigned to a variant.
-There is an command line argument `saveall` that allows you to save all variants that Astor generates, even they are not solution.
+There is an command line argument `saveall` that allows you to save all variants that Astor generates, even if they are not a solution.

+## Executing after building with option 1

-## jKali
+### jKali

 For executing Astor in jKali mode:

     java  -cp astor.jar fr.inria.main.evolution.AstorMain -mode jkali -location <>......

-## jMutRepair
+### jMutRepair

 For executing Astor in jMutRepair mode: